-The Debt Securities have not been and will not be registered under the Financial Instruments and Exchange Law of Japan (Law No. 25 of 1948, as amended) (the "FIEL").
-Each Dealer has represented and agreed that it will not offer or sell any Debt Securities, directly or indirectly, in Japan or to, or for the account or the benefit of, any resident of Japan (which term as used herein means any person resident in Japan, including any corporation or other entity organized under the laws of Japan), or to others for re-offering or resale, directly or indirectly, in Japan or to, or for the account or the benefit of, any resident of Japan, except pursuant to an exemption from the registration requirements of, or otherwise in compliance with, the FIEL and any other applicable laws and regulations and ministerial guidelines of Japan.
+The Debt Securities have not been and will not be registered under the Financial Instruments and Exchange

+Law of Japan (Law No. 25 of 1948, as amended) (the "Financial Instruments and Exchange Law") and accordingly, each Dealer has represented and agreed and each further Dealer will be required to represent and agree that it has not offered or sold and will not offer or sell any Debt Securities, directly or indirectly, in Japan or to, or for the account or benefit of, any resident of Japan (which term as used herein means any person resident in Japan, including any corporation or other entity organized under the laws of Japan), or to others for re-offering or resale, directly or indirectly, in Japan or to, or for the account or benefit of any resident of Japan, except pursuant to an exemption from the registration requirements of, and otherwise in compliance with, the Financial Instruments and Exchange Law and any other applicable laws, regulations and ministerial guidelines of Japan.

-Korea
+South Korea

-The Debt Securities have not been and will not be registered under the Financial Investment Services and Capital Markets Act and the decrees and regulations thereunder (the "FSCMA").
-The Debt Securities may not be offered or sold directly or indirectly, in Korea or to, or for the benefit of, any Korean resident (as such term is defined in the Foreign Exchange Transaction Law), or to others for re-offering or resale, directly or indirectly, in Korea or to, or benefit of, Korean resident, except pursuant to the applicable laws and regulations of Korea, including the FSCMA, the Foreign Exchange Transaction Law and the decrees and regulations thereunder.
+The Debt Securities have not been and will not be registered under the Financial Investment Services and Capital Markets Act and the decrees and regulations thereunder (the "FSCMA") and accordingly, each Dealer has represented and agreed and each further Dealer will be required to represent and agree that the Debt Securities will be offered in Korea as a private placement under the FSCMA.
+The Debt Securities may not be offered, sold or delivered directly or indirectly, or offered or sold to any person for re-offering or resale, directly or indirectly, in Korea or to any resident of Korea except pursuant to the applicable laws and regulations of Korea, including the FSCMA and the Foreign Exchange Transaction Law of Korea and the decrees and regulations thereunder (the "FETL").
+For a period of one year from the issue date of the Debt Securities, any acquirer of the Debt Securities to another person in any way other than as a whole to one transferee.
+Furthermore, the purchaser of the Debt Securities shall comply with all applicable regulatory requirements (including but not limited to requirements under the FETL) in connection with the purchase of the Debt Securities.